ismith1024/ismith1024.github.io/_posts/2019-04-09-Starbucks_Capstone.md

 *Fig 2: Raw gender data*

 ...
-Fig 2 shows how gender contains null values.
+Figure 2 shows how gender contains null values.
 Note also that any user who does not identify as male or female is tagged as "other".

 **Income**

 ![placeholder_1](https://ismith1024.github.io/images/income_raw.png)
+`Percent of users non-responsive for income: 12.794117647058824%`

 *Fig 3: Raw user income data*

 ...
-Fig 3 shows how income contains null values.
+Figure 3 shows how income contains null values.

 I evaluated these missing data points both by way of imputing missing values, and by removing missing data from the experiment.
 I found the machine learning performance was better with the imputed data.
-As for the purposes of statistical significance, with a sample size of 17000, removing even thousands of records did show any detrimental effects.
+As for the purposes of statistical significance, with a sample size of 17000, removing even thousands of records did not show any detrimental effects.

 #### Portfolio.json